9 Bedroom Plants That Help You Sleep Better Every Night

 The benefits of lavender essential oil in boosting sleep quality are widely acknowledged.
 According to the National Sleep Foundation, lavender helps your body relax by lowering your blood pressure and heart rate.4

-Lavender aromatherapy has also been shown to reduce levels of cortisol, the stress hormone, in the body, aiding in relaxation and better blood circulation.5 The smell of lavender can also help calm fussy babies and get them to fall and stay asleep.
+Lavender aromatherapy has also been shown to reduce levels of cortisol, the stress hormone, in the body, aiding in relaxation and better blood circulation.5 The smell of lavender can lull even fussy babies to sleep.
 And that means sweet dreams for the new parents as well!
+It can also reduce anxiety and improve your mood.

 Keeping a lavender plant in your bedroom can afford many of these same benefits that lavender essential oil does.
 This fragrant plant with its gorgeous blue blooms, native to the Mediterranean region, has been used as a sleep aid for centuries.
 In ancient times, people would fill pillows with lavender flowers and leaves to encourage more restful sleep.
 The distinct aroma of a lavender plant in your bedroom can facilitate better sleep, boost and lift mood, and reduce anxiety.6